 The best steroid absorption will occur in the areas of the thinnest skin on the body.
-These will be areas such as the genitals, armpits, eyelids This is generally the opposite in areas of thicker skin such as the palms of the hands, soles of the feet, thighs, and abdomen, where the absorption is often the least effective.
+These will be areas such as the genitals, armpits, and eyelids.
+This is generally the opposite in areas of thicker skin such as the palms of the hands, soles of the feet, thighs, and abdomen, where the absorption is often the least effective.
 Since the skin will also reach a point of saturation, there are no additional benefits earned by overuse since the skin’s absorption rate will highly titrate usage.

-Types Of Topical Steroids & Side-Effects
+Types of Topical Steroids & Side-Effects

 Other formulations are also available, such as solutions or gels.
 These are more applicable to situations involving hairier areas or areas that cannot be sufficiently dried.
-They almost always have an astringent effect which can cause significant drying of the skin and will sting if used on inflamed or irritated skin.
+They almost always have an astringent effect which can cause significant drying of the skin and sting if used on inflamed or irritated skin.

 When used according to recommendations, serious side effects are incredibly rare.
 Often topical steroids are blamed for symptoms of other undiagnosed conditions or illnesses.

 Cushing syndrome has been reported as a rare side effect of long-term use of very large quantities or high doses.
 This is thought to occur most often due to inappropriate or incorrect prescribing of topical corticosteroids and over-the-counter sales where available.

 There are also a large number of skin issues that could develop locally.
 This risk becomes far greater when a topical steroid is used for long periods and has a high potency.
 This can cause skin thinning, tearing, or increased susceptibility to bruising, stretch marks, and enlarged blood vessels.
 Also possible is an aggravation of conditions such as impetigo, herpes, and more.